 Are you starting to see a lot of new pickleball paddle shapes out on the court?
 We are!
 Gone are the days of only having to choose which color of paddle you'd like.
 Players have found that depending on your play and experience level, different shapes can make or break your chance at staying on the court.
 So how can you be certain which pickleball paddle shape works best for you?
-Our Paddle Experts here to help!
+Our Paddle Experts are here to help!
 The best way to do this is to try out different shapes of paddles on the court.
 At JustPaddles, you can do that with any of our paddles using our Paddle Assurance Program.
-Now, for those wanting to get a winning paddle on 0-0-Start, let's dive in to our breakdown comparing Elongated vs Standard Shape Pickleball Paddles.
+Now, for those wanting to get a winning paddle on 0-0-Start, let's dive into our breakdown comparing Elongated vs. Standard Shape Pickleball Paddles.

 When looking at what pickleball shape best fits your game, think about your play on the court.
 Where are the majority of your mishits coming from?
 Off the end?
 Maybe on the sides of your paddle or closer to your handle?
 What shots do you struggle with?
 While we don’t want to dwell on our past mistakes on the court, those mistakes can help any player help decide which pickleball paddle shape will bring them consistent success on the court.
 Below you can find a breakdown of which paddle shape, elongated or standard, will fit your game on the court.